Static Word Embeddings for Sentence Semantic Representation: Methodology

-This way, we {decontextualise} the embeddings and obtain the SWE of $w$.
+This way, we \textit{decontextualise} the embeddings and obtain the SWE of $w$.
 Furthermore, we can also generate cross-lingual SWEs using multilingual ST, as it embeds different languages in the same space.
-For the vocabulary $V$, we include more words than the ST's original vocabulary, and if $w$ is tokenised into subwords, we average its subword embeddings to obtain $\mathrm{ST}(w,z^{(w)}_i)$ in \eqnref{eqn_distil}.
+For the vocabulary $V$, we include more words than those in the ST's original vocabulary, and if $w$ is tokenised into subwords, we average its subword embeddings to obtain $\mathrm{ST}(w,z^{(w)}_i)$ in \eqnref{eqn_distil}.

 The idea of extracting SWEs from Transformers has been explored in previous studies \cite{ethayarajh-2019-contextual,bommasani-etal-2020-interpreting,wada-etal-2022-unsupervised}, which show that SWEs extracted from masked LMs perform well on word-level tasks (e.g.\ lexical substitution).
-However, we find that these embeddings are not effective for sentence-level tasks, and hence we refine them in the following steps.
+However, we find that these embeddings are not effective for sentence-level tasks (as we will show in our ablation studies in \secref{sec_ablation}), and hence we further refine them in the following steps.